Are you wondering if there are any good Udemy alternatives for taking classes online?

-In our opinion, Skillshare might be the best alternative site to Udemy, considering how much it is similar to (and may even be better than) Udemy.
+In our opinion, Skillshare is one of the best alternative sites to Udemy, considering how much it is similar to (and may even be better than) Udemy.

 Founded in 2010, this online course platform boasts over 30,000 classes in a wide range of topics via an affordable subscription.

 Its range of high quality courses might not be as far spread as that of Udemy’s, but it definitely might be the best pick for learners looking to take courses in fields like photography, Photoshop, time management, voice over, public speaking, proofreading, AWS, film production, animation, video editing, music, lifestyle, writing, marketing, transcription, teaching, and more.
 This site mainly caters to creative and entrepreneurship niches but still has around 8 million students enrolled in it!

 What makes it even better is the fact that most of Skillshare’s courses emphasize interaction rather than just focusing on lectures, with the primary purpose being learning through project completion.
 This makes it the best online course platform for active learners.

 Furthermore, to sum up, a few of its features, Skillshare like Udemy is quite convenient as not only is it desktop, laptop, IOS, and Android smartphone compatible but also has a user interface that is quite intuitive.
 It also issues certificates like Udemy, however, they too are not credited ones.

 As far as the prices are concerned, with Udemy, learners have to pay $19 to $199.99 per course.
 Whereas with Skillshare pricing, users can gain unlimited access to courses with a yearly subscription that costs only $167.88 ($13.99 per month), making Skillshare quite an affordable option.
 No monthly subscription option is available at this time.